 Routes One Way One Way / Round-Trip Round-Trip San Jose, CA — Sydney, NS $224 $390 Gold Coast, QL — Sydney, NS $30 $62 Mexico City — Sydney, NS $754 $781 Auckland — Sydney, NS $28 $87 Phoenix, AZ — Sydney, NS $525 $725

-The total population of Sydney is 4390000 people.
+The total population of Sydney, NS is

 The history of Sydney is the history of Australia itself.
 Founded in 1788 as a British penal colony, the city is among Australia’s oldest and today it is certainly among the most famous.
 With its ideal climate, friendly residents, unique sights, and affluent economy, modern-day Sydney has earned a reputation as one of the most pleasant and livable cities on Earth.

 Flights to Sydney are served by Sydney Kingsford Smith International Airport, the busiest airport in the country.
 Sydney Airport is very close to the city (only 9 km), so getting into town is easy and inexpensive.
 Options include suburban trains, buses, taxis, and rental cars.
 None of these is terribly difficult to find or navigate.

 Getting around Sydney is as easy as any city in the world CityRide trains, a widespread bus system, and a fairly well developed bikeshare program are all good options for getting from place to place.
 Central Sydney is also extremely compact, so walking is a strong possibility.
 With 300 sunny days a year mild sea breezes, the weather in Sydney makes getting around on foot especially appealing.